 Step Two - Off-Axis Roll

 This whole playlist is based on incorporating off-axis rolls into your tricks.
-The reason, we've opted for this is they are easy and they look good.
-It's more difficult than the basic spin and a great stepping stone into inverted rolls.
+The reason we've opted for this is that they are easy and they look good.
+It's more difficult than the basic spin and is a great stepping stone into inverted rolls.
 Sometimes off-axis spins look better with a grab than an invert.
-We know this is a common second step for our jump with style videos.
+We know this is a common second step for our Jump with Style videos.
 That said, we'd like to press an idea here.
 To master any of these moves, you must practice the basics every session.
 Be consistent.
 We've designed this playlist to teach you the fundamentals of style.
 Each trick will build upon the next.

 You don't have to grab right away